-The metrics being applied to analyze prospective investments and acquisitions, is a major tool for PE firms and GPs to use in order to assess the long-term value creation of a particular company.
-This is also backed by the fact that in the U.S. private equity ESG fund returns were 4.3% higher than traditional funds in 2020, and the buck doesn’t appear to stop there.
+The metrics being applied to analyze prospective investments and acquisitions are a major tool for PE firms and GPs to use to assess a particular company's long-term value creation.
+This is also backed by the fact that, in the US, private equity ESG fund returns were 4.3% higher than traditional funds in 2020.

-However, doubts on the reliability of scoring still remain, and rightly so.
-The lack of a standardized means of measuring companies is an issue and it can damage the longevity of ESG reporting.
-This is backed by a study that found 45% of valuation experts think the lack of standardization is the biggest issue facing ESG.
+However, doubts about the reliability of scoring still remain.
+The lack of a standardized means of measuring companies poses an issue and bears the risk of damaging the longevity of ESG reporting.
+This is backed by a study that found that 45% of valuation experts think the lack of standardization is the biggest issue facing ESG.

-The rise in GPs applying ESG reporting standards to their evaluation process combined with a lack of standardization could potentially see more and more companies ‘greenwashing’ their self reported data, making it harder for PE firms and GPs to peel back the layers and view the factual and overall standards of a company.
-However, this still remains a hypothetical, but is still one foreseeable outcome of the situation.
+The rise in GPs applying ESG reporting standards to their evaluation process combined with a lack of standardization could potentially see more and more companies ‘greenwashing’ their self-reported data, making it harder for PE firms and GPs to peel back the layers and view the factual standards of a company.

-ESG reporting may not be perfect, and it is still a tool that needs a bit of honing in order to realize its full potential.
-If certain hurdles can be overcome then an ESG policy can be the foundational basis for businesses and PE firms to ensure the value creation and retention down the line.
+At its current state, ESG reporting remains a tool that needs a bit of honing in order to realize its full potential.
+If certain hurdles can be overcome, then an ESG policy can be the foundation for businesses and PE firms to ensure value creation and retention.

-At Valuer, we believe that sustainability in industry is a key new market opportunity waiting to be explored.
-With our platform you can do exactly just that.
-Based on our database of over 650,000 startups and companies our AI algorithm can search through any industry and sub-sector and generate a list of startups that match any inquiry you have.
+At Valuer, we believe that sustainability within industries presents a market opportunity worth exploring.
+Our platform features a database of over 650,000 companies, empowered by an AI algorithm that can sift through industry verticals and generate a list of startups that match any inquiry you have.